÷ Tour

-The ÷ Tour (pronounced "Divide Tour") was the third world concert tour by English singer-songwriter Ed Sheeran, in support of his third studio album, ÷ (2017) (pronounced "divide").
+The ÷ Tour (pronounced the "Divide Tour") was the third world concert tour by the English singer-songwriter Ed Sheeran, in support of his third studio album, ÷ (2017) (pronounced "divide").
 Comprising 260 shows, it officially began on 16 March 2017, in Turin, Italy and ended on 26 August 2019, in Ipswich, England.
 Ticket sales started on 2 February 2017.
-The tour set world records for the highest-grossing concert tour and the most tickets sold by a tour.
+The tour became the highest-grossing concert tour and the most tickets sold by a tour at the time.

 Development

 On the morning of 26 January 2017, the European dates of the tour were announced through Sheeran's social networks.
-Hours later through the same networks were announced the dates for Latin America.
+Hours later, through the same networks, the dates were announced for Latin America.
 Tickets for the tour sold out quickly, prompting new dates to be added in London, Turin and Santiago.
 On 13 February 2017 it was announced that he would be part of the line up for a week of gigs at the Royal Albert Hall in aid of the Teenage Cancer Trust taking place on 28 March 2017.
 On 22 February 2017, Sheeran announced that Anne-Marie and Ryan McMullan would be the opening acts for the European dates.
 On 8 March 2017, Sheeran announced the North American leg.
 James Blunt was announced as the opening act, except for Indianapolis and Cleveland, where the opener was Joshua Radin.
 On 10 May 2017, Sheeran announced the Oceanian leg.
 The tour was originally slated to have seven shows, but demand was high, the leg became eighteen shows.
 On 8 June 2017, Sheeran announced the Asian leg of the tour, which was originally planned for October 2017 until November 2017.
 However, due to bone fractures in his arms from a bike accident, he had to postpone and cancel parts of the Asian leg.
 Rescheduled shows in Manila, Osaka, and Tokyo occurred in April 2018, but Taipei, Seoul, Hong Kong, and Jakarta were cancelled.

 Lauv served as the opening act in Asia in November.
 On 28 June 2017, Sheeran announced a stadium tour across Europe.
 After the initial announcement, tickets sold quickly, which prompted new dates in Cork, Dublin, Manchester, Glasgow, Newcastle, London, Cardiff, Amsterdam, Paris, Gothenburg, Munich, Zürich, Vienna, and Warsaw.
 Anne-Marie returned as the opening act, while Jamie Lawson was added, and Beoga was added for Ireland.
 On 22 September 2017, Sheeran announced a stadium tour across North America.
 On 6 February 2018, Sheeran added dates to the leg with new cities that were not in the initial announcement, and second shows in Toronto, Foxborough, and East Rutherford.
 Snow Patrol was announced as the main opener for the North American stadium leg, along with Anne-Marie and Lauv in selected dates.
 On 25 June 2018, Sheeran added two dates, performing in South Africa in March 2019.